cakirogluozan/salesforecasting/data_analysis.md

 In the next figures, the Weekly Sales changes and each feature's changes over date will be plotted and examined.

+1st graph: Weekly Sales and Temperature over Date
 ![](DA_imgs/average_temp.png)

+2nd graph: Weekly Sales and CPI over Date
 ![](DA_imgs/average_CPI.png)

+3rd graph: Weekly Sales and Fuel Price over Date
 ![](DA_imgs/average_fuel.png)

+4th graph: Weekly Sales and Unemployment over Date
 ![](DA_imgs/average_unemp.png)

+5th graph: Weekly Sales and Christmas over Date
 ![](DA_imgs/average_christ.png)

+6th graph: Weekly Sales and Thanksgiving Day over Date
 ![](DA_imgs/average_thanks.png)

+7th graph: Weekly Sales and Labor Day over Date
 ![](DA_imgs/average_labor.png)

+8th graph: Weekly Sales and Super Bowl over Date
 ![](DA_imgs/average_super.png)

+It is hard to give a comment for the first four graph.
+Hence feature_importance method of scikit-learn will be used for measuring their importance for fitting.

+On the other hand, it can be easily said that during Thanksgiving Day and right before Christmas there are peaks at sales and high sales in between these days.
+Also, after Christmas there is dip and it lasts until Super Bowl.
+About Labor Day, there is a slight decrease at sales after the day.

+To conclude, the last four features will surely help the model during fitting.
+The first four features should be analyzed  by feature importance method after initial fitting.